-Continuation in the Specialization in Immunology and Infection requires a minimum GPA of 2.3 in the preceding Fall/Winter.
+Continuation in the Specialization in Immunology and Infection requires a minimum GPA of 2.3 in each preceding Fall/Winter.
 Graduation requires a GPA of 2.3 in all courses credited to the degree.
+Students in Specialization programs must take at least ★24 during the Fall/Winter of each year of the program.
+Exceptions to this requirement must be approved by the Department and the Faculty Office.